cloudfoundry-incubator/spiff/README.md

 status: married
 ```

+### `(( env( "HOME" ) ))`

+Read the value of an environment variable whose name is given as dynaml expression.
+If the environment variable is not set the evaluation fails.

+In a second flavor the function `env` accepts multiple arguments and/or list arguments, which are joined to a single list.
+Every entry in this list is used as name of an environment variable and the result of the function is a map of the given given variables as yaml element.
+Hereby non-existent environment variables are omitted.

 ### `(( read("file.yml") ))`

 Read a file and return its content.
 There is support for two content types: `yaml` files and `text` files.